MusicMeister52/hunter2/docs/development/getting_started.md

 ```

 This is a wrapper around pytest.
 You can also use the normal django `manage.py test` command,
-but pytest has features which are not supported by that method.
+but pytest has features like advanced test selection and sharding which are not supported by that method.

 ### Writing Tests